Credit: @bristolhillslavenderandflower on Instagram

 Credit @keldersfarm on Instagram

 Take a leisurely walk through five acres of tulips, six acres of bright yellow sunflower fields, and rows of enchanting wildflowers at Kelder’s Farm.
 Let out your inner child and pick from thousands of blooming sunflowers and more than 15 varieties of flourishing wildflowers for your “u-cut” arrangement.
-Everyone can experience life on the farm at one of 30 attractions including “Milk-a-Cow”, duck races, hay rides, and more!
-Before you leave, snap a photo next to one of the World’s Largest Garden Gnomes!
+Everyone can experience life on the farm at one of 30 attractions including a petting zoo, duck races, hay rides, and more.
+Before you leave, snap a photo next to the giant garden gnome!
 “U-cut” wildflowers take place from June - September.
-“U-cut” sunflowers take place from August - early-September.
+“U-cut” sunflowers take place from August through early-September.

 While you’re in the area visit: The Accord Speedway to watch stock cars race around the ¼-mile oval arena, the Trolley Museum of New York for an exciting ride through railroad history, and the Hudson River Maritime Museum to learn about the maritime history of the Hudson River.